-The antioxidant-rich formula helps skin better defend itself against environmental causes of aging.
-This would earn our top rating if it contained some cell-communicating ingredients and a more sophisticated mix of repairing ingredients (both essential for skin that looks and acts younger) but it’s still worth considering.
+The formula contains a couple antioxidants to help skin better defend itself against environmental causes of aging.
+This would earn our top rating if it contained a greater mix of antioxidants, some cell-communicating ingredients, and a more sophisticated mix of repairing ingredients (both essential for skin that looks and acts younger) but it’s still worth considering.

 Note: the tiny amount of alcohol is not cause for concern.
 When alcohol appears at the end of an ingredient list, it isn’t present in a great enough concentration to cause irritation.

-Yes To Cucumbers Hypoallergenic Moisturizer with SPF-30 is dermatologist tested and formulated with Organic Cucumber to calm rattled skin, as well as Sweet Almond Oil and Aloe to add a healthy glow.
-A blend of Zinc Oxide and Titanium Dioxide provide a non-ghosting natural sun protection and will add UVA and UVB sun protection to your daily soothing moisturizer!
+Yes to Cucumbers Daily Calming Moisturizer with SPF 30 is dermatologist tested and formulated with Organic Cucumber to calm rattled skin, as well as Sweet Almond Oil and Aloe to add a healthy glow.
+A blend of Zinc Oxide and Titanium Dioxide provide a non-ghosting natural sun protection and will add UVA and UVB sun protection to your daily moisturizer for all you sensitive skin types that love to have fun in the sun!

 How this Israel-based brand of skin-care products came to be so widely distributed is an impressive marketing feat.
 It’s sold in over a dozen countries and we’ve seen it locally in such diverse places as Safeway (a grocery store) and Ulta (a salon/spa/cosmetics boutique).
 Business is booming in the natural products market, and it appears that the Yes To brand is on its way to being one of the frontrunners!
 Yes To products were even featured on the popular daytime talk show The View.
 Clearly, this line has attracted the attention both of consumers and the media.